silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-06.md

 ### Adding new database fields

 Since all these fields appear on the `ArticlePage` records, we'll only need to be working with that class.
-Remember, even though we see the fields on the `ArticleHolder` template, it doesn't necessarily mean those fields belong to the ArticleHolder.
+Remember, even though we see the fields on the `ArticleHolder` template, it doesn't necessarily mean those fields belong to the `ArticleHolder`.
 In this case, they appear in a loop of `ArticlePage` records, so that's where we'll define them.
 It's very important to maintain a clear conceptual separation of the template and the model.

 Let's define a new private static variable in `ArticlePage.php` called `$db`.
 Set it to an empty array.